Podcast: Download

 Since none of us knows what’s going to happen next, the idea of photographic memory is attractive because it creates a sense that some level of security is possible.

-They believe that if you can remember “everything,” you’ll be able to pass exams, never look foolish and always be prepared for debates.
+They believe that if you can remember “everything,” you’ll be able to pass exams, never look foolish, get the best possible jobs and always be prepared for debates.

-You actually can study successfully without photographic memory.
-You can make mistakes and still avoid embarrassing situations and easily succeed in many areas of life.
+In reality, you can study successfully without visually recalling words in books.
+You can also make mistakes and still avoid embarrassing situations and easily succeed in many areas of life.
 You can even stop forgetting important things once and for all.

 I know because I’ve been researching, practicing and teaching legitimate memory techniques that are proven to help.
 They are all well-evidenced by memory science and the incredible records produced by memory champions.